cyrilbo/RNWithAppleWatch/docs/article/article.md

 ## Create a Watch app

-Open your the `ios` subdirectory of your react-native project using `xcode`.
+Open the `ios` subdirectory of your react-native project using `xcode`.
 On the left side of the screen :

 1. select the project navigator.